kusumotonorio/factlog/README.md

 Use the built-in predicate `(=)` for unification that does not require processing with a quotation. `(\=)` is true when unification fails.

-`varo` takes a single argument and is true if it is a variable with no value.
+`varo` takes a argument and is true if it is a variable with no value.
 On the other hand, `nonvaro` is true if its argument is not a variable or is a concrete variable.

 If you use these features to rewrite the definition of `facto`:
 ```